Minivera/go-lander/README.md

 ### Context

-Every component function takes a GO-lander context as its first parameter.
+Every component function takes a Lander context as its first parameter.
 This context is similar in concept to Golang's own [context](https://pkg.go.dev/context) and React's [context](https://react.dev/learn/passing-data-deeply-with-context).
 This context carries over data that can be accessed anywhere in the tree, it allows you to define global data that